 Having only the palettes for you to use isn’t enough at times.

-You must understand the colors and how to use them, so you can create the perfect balance in your painting.
+You must understand the colors and how to use them to create the perfect balance in your painting.

 This applies to traditional artists, digital painters, 3d artists, designers and every type of artist!

 You’re telling something with your choices of color.
-This is why it’s so important to choose your colors carefully and try to follow certain schemes or palettes.
+This is why choosing your colors carefully is important and trying to follow certain schemes or palettes.

 You can’t just choose colors at random.